Haplogroup: Haplogroup formation

 Mitochondria are small organelles that lie in the cytoplasm of eukaryotic cells, such as those of humans.
 Their primary function is to provide energy to the cell.
 Mitochondria are thought to be reduced descendants of symbiotic bacteria that were once free living.
 One indication that mitochondria were once free living is that each contains a circular DNA, called mitochondrial DNA (mtDNA), whose structure is more similar to bacteria than eukaryotic organisms (see endosymbiotic theory).
 The overwhelming majority of a human's DNA is contained in the chromosomes in the nucleus of the cell, but mtDNA is an exception.

 An individual inherits their cytoplasm and the organelles contained by that cytoplasm exclusively from the maternal ovum (egg cell); sperm only pass on the chromosomal DNA, all paternal mitochondria are digested in the oocyte.
-When a mutation arises in a mtDNA molecule, the mutation is therefore passed in a direct female line of descent.
+When a mutation arises in a mtDNA molecule, the mutation is therefore passed down in a direct female line of descent.
 Mutations are changes in the nitrogen bases of the DNA sequence.
 Single changes from the original sequence are called single nucleotide polymorphisms (SNPs).

 Human Y chromosomes are male-specific sex chromosomes; nearly all humans that possess a Y chromosome will be morphologically male.
 Although Y chromosomes are situated in the cell nucleus and paired with X chromosomes, they only recombine with the X chromosome at the ends of the Y chromosome; the remaining 95% of the Y chromosome does not recombine.
-Therefore, the Y chromosome and any mutations that arise in it are passed on from father to son in a direct male line of descent.
-This means the Y chromosome and mtDNA share specific properties.
+Therefore, the Y chromosome and any mutations that arise in it are passed down in a direct male line of descent.